nurmanhadi/go-user-management/README.md

 ## Event-Driven Architecture

-### Published Events
+### Subscribed Events

-The service publishes events to the message broker for other microservices to consume.
+The service subscribes to events from the message broker published by other microservices.

 #### User Registered Event